GiovanH/unofficial-homestuck-collection/README.md

 extend this list as applicable, but modifications that remove attributions or otherwise misrepresent the origin of the material are not permitted.

+**Succession Policy**

+If either person GiovanH or Bambosh lose the capacity to maintain this project, the other may assume ownership of the project if he so opts.